zX3no/Omnia/README.md

 - Documentation:

-  There is no offical documentation.
+  There is no official documentation.

 - Required Computer Knowledge: